-Dr Willard's research also includes examining the use of emoticons in social media focused in particular on individuals with autistic spectrum disorder .
-She also has research interests in mathematics anxiety and academic resilience in students
+Her research following her PhD has extended to examining the use of emoticons in social media by individuals with autistic spectrum disorder, the use of expressive writing as a therapeutic technique, widening participation and delivery of successful online learning .
+She also has research interests in mathematics anxiety and resilience.

-- Willard EF (In press), Boosting Prospects: Remote Work Experience with Post 16 Students Transitioning to Psychology at University.
-Psychology Teaching Review(25.1)
+Willard EF (2019) Boosting Prospects: Remote Work Experience with Post 16 Students Transitioning to Psychology at University.
+Psychology Teaching Review, (25.1),

-Zammit M; Willard EF (In press), The application of psychological theory to enrich the experience of online learners on a developmental psychology module?.
-Psychology Teaching Review
+Zammit M; Willard EF (2019) The application of psychological theory to enrich the experience of online learners on a developmental psychology module?.
+Psychology Teaching Review, 25 (1),

-- Willard EF (2016), Using Q methodology to investigate perspectives of secondary school children presenting with number processing difficulties.
-Debate British Psychological Society Publication
+Willard EF (2016) Using Q methodology to investigate perspectives of secondary school children presenting with number processing difficulties.
+Debate British Psychological Society Publication, 160